 If you’re an entrepreneur, a lover, a dreamer, or a rainbow seeker, you probably understand the drive behind this decision.
 Being “ok” was a welcome relief to being poor, broke, dejected, and miserable.
 But being “ok” was not what I wanted out of life.

-Trust me, I asked myself… Christine, why the hell would you risk everything you have now and possible end up like you did a few years ago when you gave up everything?
+Trust me, I asked myself… Christine, why the hell would you risk everything you have now and possibly end up like you did a few years ago when you gave up everything?

 But this time it felt like less of a gamble.
 Less like stumbling into the unknown.
 I had come to believe in some sort of science, that if you create a void, it will become filled.
 And if you consciously work to fill it, you will end up with something you intend rather than ‘whatever’ rushes in to fill that void.